-Those who know her describe Robyn as principled, collaborative and unwavering in her commitment to equity.
+Colleagues and partners describe Robyn as principled, bold, globally networked, and unwavering in her commitment to equity.

 Professor Maria Papathanasopoulos is a leading virologist and educator, internationally recognized for her pioneering work in HIV research, bioinformatics, and infectious diseases.
 She serves as the Director of the HIV Pathogenesis Research Unit (HPRU) at the University of the Witwatersrand (Wits), where she leads innovative research into HIV-1 drug resistance, pathogenesis, and vaccine design.